What's a Windows Runtime app?

 - In-app purchase offers you the most flexibility for monetizing your app.

-Now that you know what a Store app is, check out Get set up to download the tools you need to start creating apps.
+Now that you know what a Windows Runtime app is, check out Get set up to download the tools you need to start creating apps.

-The guides and tutorials in this section cover Store apps that use the Windows Runtime, but there are other types of apps you might also be interested in.
+The guides and tutorials in this section cover Windows Runtime apps, but there are other types of apps you might also be interested in.

 |Windows desktop app||An executable or browser plug-in that runs in the Windows desktop environment.
 These apps are typically written in Win32 and COM, .NET, WPF, or Direct3D APIs.
 For more info, see the Desktop dev center.|